egonSchiele/frisson/README.md

 - You'd like to try using AI to help edit your work.
 - You want better speech-to-text results than what Apple has built in.
 - You have wanted to organize your chapters into blocks.

+## Thanks to
+Chisel relies on a lot of open source projects, including:

+- Quill
+- Electron
+- llama.cpp
+- whisper.cpp

+A big thanks to the developers on these projects for making Chisel possible.